 That’s an understatement, especially with regard to the functionally obsolete I-70.
 To wit: During the three 2016 winter holidays—Christmas week and Presidents Day and Martin Luther King Jr. Day weekends—the combined number of vehicles on the mountain corridor was 605,518, just slightly less than the entire population of the city of Denver.4 “It’s a system that was designed in the ’50s and built in the ’60s for a population that they thought would be about three million statewide in the ’80s,” Bhatt says.

-There are now about 5.5 million people living in Colorado, and the population increased by 1.68 percent from 2015 to 2016, according to a 2016 United States census, which makes it the seventh-fastest-growing state in the country.* “I probably ski six to 10 weekends a year, and I have raged in this traffic,” confesses Bhatt, who is betting, in part, on technology—including a new CDOT partnership with Panasonic aimed at creating the nation’s first smart highway5—to alleviate some of the snarls.
+There are now six million people living in Colorado, and the population is increasing by about seven percent annually, which makes it the second-fastest-growing state in the country (Utah is first).
+“I probably ski six to 10 weekends a year, and I have raged in this traffic,” confesses Bhatt, who is betting, in part, on technology—including a new CDOT partnership with Panasonic aimed at creating the nation’s first smart highway5—to alleviate some of the snarls.
 But his boss concedes that with so little tax revenue, a comprehensive solution isn’t imminent.
 “Everybody is always talking about, Why can’t we have nice things like Utah?—wider highways, light rail, and more transit options—but they don’t want to pay for any of those things,” Hickenlooper says.
 “To play with our competitors, we probably are going to have to raise our taxes a little bit.
 It’s political suicide to say so—but of course, I’m not running for re-election.”